August 25, 2017

 - On Development Aid: First, the EU should increase its clout and reduce its dependence on raw materials and energy originating from Middle-East countries.
 It should condition foreign and development aid at efforts by third countries to solve local religious, climatic and territorial conflicts which are the sources of emigration.
 Qatar, which funds Paris and Barcelona football clubs AND is alleged to fund ISIS linked terrorist networks, could provide funds for an African Marshall Plan.

-NB – This post is WORK IN PROGRESS (on content and form – hyperlinks*** are still missing) as debates go on to the end of a Federal Europe.
+NB – This post is WORK IN PROGRESS (on content and form – some hyperlinks are still missing) it was updated during 2018 as debates go on to the end of a Federal Europe.
 We will debate in France, we shall debate on the seas and oceans, we shall debate with growing confidence and growing strength in the social media, we shall defend our Union, whatever the cost may be.
 We shall debate on the beaches (as I’m currently doing in citizens debates), we shall campaign on the landing grounds, we shall debate in the fields and in the streets, we shall debate in the hills (???); we shall never surrender…

 1. Open Europe?